Psychometric Tests for Entrepreneurs

-To assess someone’s individual ability, strengths and weaknesses, you need a well researched and validated psychometric test.
-It helps the assessor to get a clear picture of their personality, quickly and accurately.
-Without it, it would fall back to the very subjective gut feeling and false positives.
+To assess someone’s individual ability, strengths, and weaknesses, you need a well-researched and validated psychometric test.
+Hence, it helps the assessor to get a clear picture of their personality, quickly and accurately.
+Consequently, without it, it would fall back to the very subjective gut feeling and false positives.

 Most people lack self-knowledge.
 They quickly overestimate their strong points and fail to mention more than three weak points.
 Weak spots that are, in a way, strong points, like: I can be very dominant, with which they also imply that they have a strong personality.

 Yes and No. It’s much more than an online test or assessment.
 It’s a scan with additional tools to convert the results into a concrete action plan for further development.
 It combines psychometric aspects with the theory of the business life cycle.